cse110-sp25-group-10/cse110-sp25-group10/admin/meetings/Meeting_Minutes_05_15.md

 - [x] Being able to update flashcard
 - [x] Being able to delete flashcard
 - [ ] Voice recording
   - Pressing record shows time
   - Will probably implement last
 - [x] Decks
   - For now, just want to show all cards in deck
 - [ ] Study and review feature (Quizing)
 - [ ] Timer on how long to say each card
 - [ ] Compatibility with mobile phones
   - Low priority until it works on desktop

-### Repo Strucutre
+### Repo Structure
 After some discussing, we decided to seperate our directory by components.
 We also decided to have a prototype folder to seperate out features we are testing.
 However, we still need to address the repos themselves.
 We currently have two seperate repos: one for the Flashcard Project, and the other for the Team.
 We need to combine these together.